 Where are driving selfies happening the most?

-Indeed, the troublesome trend is particularly common in several of the country’s most-populous states.
+The troublesome trend is particularly common in several of the country’s most-populous states.
 For example, on a per-100,000-resident basis, California motorists participate in driving selfies most frequently, at 2.5 for every 100,000 motorists, according to analysis done by the Auto Insurance Center.
 The rate is also elevated in Nevada, Florida, Hawaii, and Vermont.

 Smartphones are more all-in-one today than ever before.
 No longer are consumers only able to send text messages or call; they’re able to surf the internet, peruse social media, buy merchandise, listen to podcasts and record live video, among other activities.
 In fact, of those who admit to recording themselves while driving, almost 30% indicated they’re able to do so safely, according to a survey done last year by telecommunications provider AT&T.